January 28, 2021

 "Hold on, my friends, to the Constitution and to

 the Republic for which it stands.
-Miracles do not
+Miracles do

-for if the American Constitution should fail,
+Constitution, for if the American Constitution

-there will be anarchy throughout the world."
+should fail, there will be anarchy throughout

 Daniel Webster James